Frijol/bionics/notes.md

 * Spend more time with Fig.1 in [Tucker][2]
 * "The human and the robot must work together in an intuitive and synergistic way: the device recognizes the user's motion intentions and acts to assist with that movement *with minimal congnitive disruption* and required compensatory motion, and rich sensory feedback is provided to the user.
 Thus, a well-designed and interactive P/O controller must begin with an understanding of the human controller."
 [Tucker][2] (emphasis added)
 * Human locomotion depends on larger patterns generated in the spine (through a network of spinal interneurons - CPG) and on volitional and reflex-dependent fine control at different levels [Tucker][2]
+* Volitional motor control originates at the supraspinal (cortical/brain) level.
+This is e.g. major changes in locomotor patterns.
+Specifically: premotor and motor cortex, cerebellum, brain stem.
+Brain stem regulates CPG and reflexes.
+These systems also aggregate & process vestibular & visual systems, which are used in balance, orientation, and precision movement control [Tucker][2]
+* Locomotor patterns are modulated by feedback from muscle spindles, Golgi tendon organs, mechanoreceptors on joint capsules, tactile mechanoreceptors, free nerve endings on the skin (sense of touch).
+This is used to increase gait efficiency and stabilize posture during perturbations [Tucker][2]

 ## References